cunybpl/nycet_pnp/src/content/calculation_methodologies/pump-motors-energy-consumption.md

 - For more information of the different types of motors that can be used in an AHU retrofit, please read Chapter 7 (starts on page 91) of the Premium Efficiency Motor Selection and Application Guide from the U.S. Department of Energy: https://www.energy.gov/sites/prod/files/2014/04/f15/amo_motors_handbook_web.pdf#page=91

 - For general information on Option A M&V guides, please read section 4.2 (starts on page 23) of “M&V Guidelines: Measurement and Verification for Performance-Based Contracts Version 4.0” from the U.S. Department of Energy: https://www.energy.gov/sites/prod/files/2016/01/f28/mv_guide_4_0.pdf#page=23

+## Footnotes

+[^1]: Consortium for Energy Efficiency.
+Motor Efficiency, Selection, and Management: A Guidebook for Industrial Efficiency Programs (May 2011)